AI for SEND Administration: A SENCO's Guide [2026]SENCO using technology to manage SEND administration in a school office

 The SENCO Administration Crisis

 The NEU's SENCO Workload report called for legally protected SENCO time.
 A Twinkl survey found that a significant proportion of SENCOs were considering leaving the role because of workload.
 The human cost of the administration burden is not abstract.
-When a SENCO spends three hours preparing an annual review pack, that is three hours not spent observing a pupil's progress, meeting with a family, or coaching a classroom teacher.
+When a SENCO spends three hours preparing an annual review pack, that is three hours not spent observing a learner's progress, meeting with a family, or coaching a classroom teacher.
 This is the context in which AI tools have entered the conversation.
 The promise is straightforward: if AI can handle first-draft documentation, provision summaries, or data pattern analysis, SENCOs recover time to do the relational and professional work that actually benefits children.

 What AI Tools Are Available Right Now